 The Science Olympiad is an international nonprofit organization devoted to improving the quality of science education, increasing student interest in science, and providing recognition for outstanding achievement in science education by both students and teachers.
 Teams of 15 students work on collaboration and problem solving skills throughout the year in preparation for each of the Science Olympiad events.

-The Student Research Symposium is an interdisciplinary showcase of student research projects regarding challenges in their professions, careers and academic programs.
-Organizers of the event expected 150 students, however, 250 students actually participated.
+Chattanooga State’s Spring Student Research Symposium drew 150 student presentations and more than 250 attendees to the event.
+The Symposium is an interdisciplinary showcase of student research projects that address challenges in their professions, careers and academic programs.

 Contact - Roni Abraham | (423) 697-2626 | Office - OMN F6